- ESSENCE Quick Facts

 - ESSENCE Recommendation online Form

 The purpose of the E.S.S.E.N.C.E.
-Program is to create an opportunity for young women of color to intentionally participate in activities and relationships that work to improve on who they are.
-This involves discussions, workshops, field trips, and service projects that relate to building a positive self-esteem, cultural identification, leadership abilities, and strengthening academic skills and goals.
+Program is to create an opportunity for young women of color to intentionally participate in activities and relationships that work to improve on who participants are.
+This involves discussions, workshops, field trips, and service projects that relate to building a positive self-esteem, cultural identification, leadership abilities, and strengthening academic goals.

 Structure of the Program:

-For three (3) weeks over the summer, ladies of E.S.S.E.N.C.E. will participate in a fairly intense series of workshops, discussions, and projects that work to meet the overall purpose of the program.
-At the end of this period, they will be inducted into the program that will continue throughout their 8th grade year.
-At the end of the year, they will participate in the evolution ceremony, which signifies their preparedness to move to the next phase of their lives.
+Beginning June 8th, for three (3) weeks over the summer, ladies of E.S.S.E.N.C.E. will participate in a fairly intense series of workshops, discussions, projects, and field trips.
+This portion of the program is available at the University of Louisville’s Belknap Campus.
+At the end of summer program, on June 26th, participants will be officially inducted into the program that will continue throughout participants’ 8th grade year.
+You will partner with the college-aged ladies of E.S.S.E.N.C.E. at the University of Louisville to continue the series of workshops, discussions, and activities that strengthens participants’ core.
+At the end of the year, young women in the program will participate in the evolution ceremony, which signifies their preparedness to move to the next phase of their life.

-One of the greatest benefits of being a part of the program is the knowledge they gain about themselves and how it impacts others.
-This self-awareness will not only delve into topics like body image, relationships, and issues of safety, but also about Black history and culture and how Blacks have contributed to building America.
+One of the greatest benefits of being a part of the program is the knowledge of self-awareness, how individual actions impact others, and how to create change in the community.
+This self-awareness will not only delve into topics like body image, relationships, and issues of safety, but also lessons on Black history and culture as well as the contributions of Blacks in building America.

-Besides general self-awareness, they will gain experience.
-Through role play, field trips, interviews and panel discussions, shadow opportunities, and guided responsibilities; these young women will have an opportunity to be exposed to other successful Black females, and demonstrate a new skill set, and visit places they have not been exposed to before.
+Participants will also gain experience.
+Through role-play, field trips, interviews and panel discussions, shadow opportunities, and guided responsibilities; participants will have an opportunity to be exposed to other successful Black females, demonstrate a new skill set, and visit new educational settings.